 Safety and security.

-Violent protests and demonstrations occur sporadically throughout India.
-See Safety and security.
+- Violent protests and demonstrations occur sporadically throughout India.
+Avoid large crowds.
+See

 Entry and exit.

-Air quality in India varies considerably, especially in winter, with major cities experiencing very high levels of seasonal smog and heavy particulate pollution which can be harmful to certain sensitive groups.
-You should seek medical advice if you intend to visit India and are concerned about the effects of air pollution.
+- Major cities experience very high levels of seasonal smog and heavy particulate pollution, which can be harmful to certain sensitive groups.
+If you are concerned about the effects of air pollution, seek medical advice before you travel.
 See

 Safety and security.